• Home

 1. Ask class members to share a short thought on what the most important point in this text is.

-4. Case Study: One of your neighbors states: “Why are you a Christian; why do you believe Jesus is God and is the only way of salvation?”
+4. Case Study: One of your neighbors states: “Why do you believe Jesus was the Messiah?
+What evidence do you have to prove it?
+Why don’t the Jews believe He was the Messiah?”
 How would you respond to your neighbor?

 1. Ask class members to share a thought on what the most important point in this text is.